jacobdensford/jacobdensford.com/fell/creating-a-character.md

 medium (3 AP, 3 slots)|100
 heavy (4 AP, 4 slots)|200

-**Example character:** *Jane takes the thief's equipment package, gaining light armor, a dagger, a shortbow with arrows, lockpicks, and 10 coin.*
+**Example character:** *Jane rolled a 2 and gained light armor, a dagger, a shortbow with arrows, lockpicks, and 10 coin.*

 ## Character Advancement

-You gain experience points (or XP) whenever you allow your style, motivation, or flaw to put you in a tight spot.
+You gain experience points (or XP) whenever you allow your style, motivation, flaw, or bond to put you in a tight spot.

 Add your earned XP to your XP track.
 At each die number (4, 6, 8, 10, 12, and 20), you may roll that die on the XP table and reduce your XP to the next die down.